A whisper from the woods

 As an example, check out the two images below:

-The food you eat does have an impact on the environment.
+As we all know by now, the food we eat does have an impact on the environment.

 Wheat field.
 Image courtesy of Antony Trivet from Pexels